-If you have ever experienced acid reflux, you know it’s no fun.
+If you have ever had acid reflux, you know it’s no fun.
 The burning pain and indigestion that comes from acid in your stomach and moves up your esophagus are absolutely the worst.
 You can’t get comfortable, it can be hard to sleep, and you may find you are constantly popping antacids.

 After changing to an Ayurvedic anti-inflammatory lifestyle, all digestion problems have seemingly disappeared, and I want that for you too.
 So, let me tell you a little bit about Ayurveda.

 It matches lifestyle, diet, and herbs and can help with skin, digestion, stress and fertility.
 With Ayurveda, it is said that acid reflux is a result of aggravation of pitta Dosha.
 Pitta is heat energy, but it is mainly located in the stomach.
 Heat producing foods then aggravate the stomach, increasing acid production.
+Combining incompatible foods and eating them at the wrong time of day also has a massive effect on producing or not producing acid reflux.

 For acid reflux, using the principles of Ayurveda, there are certain herbs that are known to aid digestion.